 Big Brown Bat

-The big brown bat is an insectivore that eats mostly beetles but also consumes other flying insects like moths, flies, and wasps.
+The big brown bat is an insectivore that eats mostly beetles and consumes other flying insects like moths, flies, and wasps.

-Big brown bats live in all types of habitats, with a lifespan ranging from 18 to 20 years.
+Big brown bats live in many habitats, living from 18 to 20 years.
 This animal carries a lot of diseases, including rabies and parasites such as tapeworms and fleas.

 They measure from 11 to 13 cm, with a wingspan from 32 to 40 cm, and it weighs from 15 to 26 g.